fpS-AUDIO/Coding_Notes/Linux/Fedora_v40 - Post Installation.md

     - Easily pick colors from anywhere on your screen.
 13. **Dash to Dock**
     - Transforms the GNOME Dash into a highly configurable dock for easier application launching and management.

-## Conclusion

-Following these steps will enhance your Fedora 40 system, making it faster, more capable with multimedia, and more customizable.
-Enjoy your improved Fedora experience!